 MODE [device] [/STATUS]

-Set the keyboard typematic rate, the rate at which a character is repeated when you hold down the key.
+Typematic rate is the rate at which a character is repeated when you hold down a key.

 MODE CON[:] [RATE=r DELAY=d]